PROTOCOL FOR AMALGAM REMOVAL

 Massage is a good way to stimulate lymphatic drainage, and is in particular helpful in patients with white blood cell or serum calcium problems.
 It can be applied a few days before the dental removal sessions, and a few days afterwards.

 After dental removal procedures are completed, be sure that the patient maintains a high protein diet.
 If surgery was done, best use a blender for a few days to avoid damage to fresh surgical sites.
+In our Bryanston branch we have Lymphatic drainage equipment among other bio-hacking technology.

 Remember, eating the right foods is only part of the treatment.
 You have to digest, absorb and assimilate the breakdown products of foods before your body can really build a new you.
 It takes a renewed gut to do that.
 [This is something you can do on your own if you wish, as we do not do it, but please taper off vitamin c gradually.
 Taking high doses of c and stopping suddenly can cause Scoliosis (curvature of the spine).]